What problem is the Global Catastrophic Risks Fund working on?

 Improve our ability to anticipate new and emerging risks on the horizon.

-Its grantmaking will take a balanced approach to existential and catastrophic risks.
-See the Fund webpage for more information about how donations will be allocated (starting in 2023) and plans for the future.
+See the Fund webpage for more information about how donations are allocated, past recipients, the latest annual Fund reports, and plans for the future.

 What information does Giving What We Can have about the cost-effectiveness of the Global Catastrophic Risks Fund?1.

 We previously included the Global Catastrophic Risks Fund on our list of recommendations because it is managed by the impact-focused evaluator Founders Pledge.
-We’ve since updated our recommendations to reflect only funds managed by grantmakers we’ve looked into as part of our 2023 evaluator investigations; while we expect to soon look into Founders Pledge as part of this more in-depth evaluator research, we haven’t yet.
-As such, we don't currently include this fund as one of our recommended programs but you can still donate to it via our donation platform.
+We’ve since updated our recommendations to reflect only organisations recommended by evaluators we’ve looked into as part of our evaluator investigations and chosen to rely on; as such, we don't currently include the Global Catastrophic Risks Fund as one of our recommended programs but you can still donate to it via our donation platform.

 Please note that GWWC does not evaluate individual charities.
 Our recommendations are based on the research of third-party, impact-focused charity evaluators our research team has found to be particularly well-suited to help donors do the most good per dollar, according to their recent evaluator investigations.
 Our other supported programsare those that align with our charitable purpose — they are working on a high-impact problem and take a reasonably promising approach (based on publicly-available information).